Blog -

 If everything goes well, you should see it in your spreadsheet.

-If that is the case, click Publish to activate your zap.
+If that is the case, click Publish to activate your Zap.

-10. Run a Test on Your WordPress Site
+10. Run a test on Your WordPress site

 The final step in this tutorial is to do a live test with your actual web form.
-For that, embed the form in a page or post using the Gravity Forms block or shortcode.

 With everything configured correctly, it should arrive in your Excel spreadsheet as well.